 • Provide internships

-Special thanks to everyone who makes events in the Lone Star Region possible.
-Your contributions is greatly appreciated.
+Special thanks to everyone who makes events in the Lone Star Area possible.
+Your contributions are greatly appreciated.
 You are the reason we are able to equip students for future STEM careers and have successful robotics seasons year after year.

 All of our programs are geared toward inspiring young people to be science and technology leaders.